 If you want something a bit more high tech, you can download software that stores recipes and helps you plan grocery lists.
 These programs can work as kitchen organizers as well, serving as cookbooks and meal planners.
 You can find some free downloads, but you may need to purchase the more extensive programs [source: Shop 'N Cook].

 Using a Web site or a computer program can help you keep your grocery lists organized and easy to use.
 The more clear and concise your grocery list, the less time you'll spend in the store and the more time you can spend cooking and enjoying time with your family.

-For more tips on how to streamline your grocery shopping and keep your grocery lists up to date, see the links on the next page.
+For more tips on how to streamline your grocery shopping and keep your grocery lists up to date, see the links below.

 Related HowStuffWorks Articles

 - Alan's Kitchen.
 "Grocery Shopping Tips, Step 8: Master Organized Grocery List."
 2009.
 (Accessed 1/11/10) http://www.alanskitchen.com/Smart_Shopper/Smart_011.htm

 - The Frugal Shopper.
 "Grocery Shopping Tips."
 2008.
 (Accessed 1/11/10)http://www.thefrugalshopper.com/tips/grshopping.shtml

 - Meals Matter.
 "Healthy Shopping List."
 2010.
 (Accessed 1/11/10)http://www.mealsmatter.org/MealPlanning/Shopping/